-Joel M. Cohen, a trial lawyer and former federal prosecutor, has led or participated in 24 civil and criminal trials in federal and state courts.
+Joel M. Cohen, a trial lawyer and former federal prosecutor, is a partner in the New York office of Gibson, Dunn & Crutcher.
+He is a member of the Gibson Dunn’s White Collar Defense and Investigations, Securities Litigation, Class Actions and Antitrust Practice Groups.
+Mr. Cohen has led or participated in 24 civil and criminal trials in federal and state courts.
 Mr. Cohen is equally comfortable leading confidential investigations, managing crises or advocating in court proceedings.
 Mr. Cohen’s experience includes all aspects of FCPA/anticorruption issues, insider trading, securities and financial institution litigation, class actions, sanctions, money laundering and asset recovery, with a particular focus on international disputes and discovery.

 - Winning a jury trial in the closely watched Securities and Exchange Commission v.
 Obus insider trading matter on behalf of Wynnefield Capital and its chief portfolio manager after a twelve-year battle with the SEC.